2000 United States Senate election in Texas

 The 2000 United States Senate election in Texas took place on November 7, 2000.
 Incumbent Republican U.S. Senator Kay Bailey Hutchison won re-election to a second full term.
-As of 2022, this is the last time Travis County voted Republican in a statewide election and the last time a Republican won every county in the Texas Triangle in a statewide election.
+This was the last time Travis County voted Republican in a statewide election and the last time a Republican won every county in the Texas Triangle in a statewide election.